AxiomOfChoices/Typst/Courses/Math 591 - Mathematical Logic/Course Notes.typ

 #definition[
   In first order logic we have the concept of a _proof system_, consisting of two parts.
-  _Axioms_ which are formulas which are declared to always be true, and _proofs_ which is a finite sequence of $L$-formulas such that every step is either an axiom of follows from the previous steps using an inference rule.
+  _Axioms_ which are formulas which are declared to always be true, and _proofs_ which is a finite sequence of $L$-formulas such that every step is either an axiom or follows from the previous steps using an inference rule.
 ]

 #example[